midnightntwrk/midnight-architecture/user-flows/dapp-user/dApp User Generating a Transaction.md

 ## The Proof Server

 Midnight is designed to support the benefits of privacy with the ease-of-use of a light wallet.
-An important piece of the solution is the way Midnight allows clients to safely offload the heavy computation of ZK proofs to untrusted servers.
-Our solution, in brief, is that IOHK and other interested parties will host *Proof Servers* that compute the necessary proofs within a Trusted Execution Environment, or TEE.
-Each client's private witness data is protected in transit by a TLS connection that is terminated within the TEE hardware enclave to prevent snooping by the Proof Server host.
-The service provided by the Proof Server could be monetized to offset costs, or could be run without fees by interested parties otherwise incented to make Midnight succeed.
+Computing ZK proofs in browser, even if possible, is not convenient because of the amount of time the computation requires.
+For that reason a native application is introduced in a form of a server to ask for proof computation.
+Preferably that application is run locally by user, but it doesn't have to be - for example it might be run on a different machine in local network.

-## Extremely Simplified Flow
+## Simplified Flow

-The following figure illustrates an extremely high-level simplification of the flow that enables a user to push a transaction through the blockchain and witness its result.
+The following figure illustrates a high-level simplification of the flow that enables a user to push a transaction through the blockchain and witness its result.
 A step-by-step discussion follows the figure.

 ![](call-tx-extremely-simplified.svg)